ddmitov/perl-executing-browser/README.md

 ## Non-interactive Perl Scripts
   <a name="feeding-from-forms"></a>
   Non-interactive Perl scripts can not receive any user input once they are started.
-They can be called from links or HTML forms using a full HTTP URL with the PEB pseudo-domain or a relative path with no special naming convention.
-If a relative path is used, the PEB pseudo-domain is added automatically.
+They can be called from links or HTML forms using a full HTTP URL with the PEB pseudodomain or a relative path with no special naming convention.
+If a relative path is used, the PEB pseudodomain is added automatically.
 The following code is an example of a POST request to a local non-interactive Perl script from an HTML form:

   ```html
   <form action="http://local-pseudodomain/perl/test.pl" method="post">